 There’s really not a lot to say about Poros to be honest.
-It’s a wonderful island and I have written my own posts about Poros when I’ve visited in the past, here.
+It’s a wonderful island and I have written my own posts about a Greek island break – Poros so you can see more.

-The problem with the Olympic Cruises stop in Poros is that it’s so short – only half an hour.
-Just enough time to run up to the Clock Tower and take some pictures of the gorgeous views, then run back down to the ship before departing for Aegina.
+The problem with the cruise stop in Poros is that it’s so short – only 45 minutes; just enough time to run up to the Clock Tower and take some pictures of the gorgeous views, then run back down to the ship before departing for Aegina.